CERT-Polska/mquery/docs/users.md

  - `can_list_queries`: Can list queries (for "recent jobs" tab).
  - `can_download_files`: Can download matched file contents.

-It's possible to assign some of this roles directly (instead of giving the `user` role), but they're currently not considered stable and may change in some future new version.
+It's possible to assign some of these roles directly (instead of giving the `user` role), but they're currently not considered stable and may change in some future new version.